yea-hung/estimateexcess/README.md

 - `yy`: The name of the variable of interest, in `data`.
 - `forecast.window`: The length of the forecast window.
 This is the total length of the time period of interest.
 In other words, if performing analysis for pandemic-related excess mortality, the `forecast.window` is the duration of pandemic time of interest.
 - `forecast.start`: The start date of the forecast.
-- `forecast.periods` (optional): A vector that has unique values for each time period of interest.
+- `forecast.periods`: Optional.
+A vector that has unique values for each time period of interest.
 The length of the vector should be equal to `forecast.window`.
 - `data.start`: The start date of the data, in a vector form.
 Consult the default value and the documentation for `ts()` for further information.
 - `data`: The `data` object should be a `data.frame`, with a `Date` variable named `month` (if using monthly data) or `week` (if using weekly data).
 In the latter scenario, the expectation is that `week` is the date of the last day of the week (a Saturday, using US convention).
 The other variables in `data` should each represent the total number of deaths within some group of interest.